Full Day Tour

 - Around 2pm we depart Salisbury, heading north past Old Sarum for the short drive to Stonehenge.

-- We arrive at the award winning new visitors’ centre early to avoid the crowds and to be issued with your audio guide (available in 12 languages).
+- On arrival at Stonehenge you will be issued with your audio guide (available in 12 languages).
 You will be allocated a space on the shuttle bus to take you down to the site itself and there will be plenty of time to visit the various exhibits and have refreshments in the café.

 - Learn about the millennia of use that created Stonehenge as we see it today.
 Fortress, calendar, temple or hospital?
 The new visitor centre has an amazing array of exhibits found through archaeological research conducted at the site.